benjamincrozat/lumen-boilerplate/README.md

 ## Sample code

-Lumen Boilerplate integrates basic CRUD for blog posts, integration tests and sample files that can be quickly duplicated.
+Lumen Boilerplate integrates basic CRUD for blog posts, integration tests and sample files that can be quickly duplicated and changed for whatever you want to build.
 The code is IDE-friendly and as clean and comprehensive as I can.
 Note that type-hinting is used only when needed, because it adds runtime checks.

 ## Testing